The 11 Best Diamond Jewels Ever Worn at the Academy Awards

 5. Jennifer Lopez in Fred Leighton, 2003

 After she shared her interest in bohemian style earrings made entirely in diamonds, Fred Leighton whipped up these earrings for Jennifer Lopez as an Oscars option.
-Indian Mughal jewelry, a specialty of Fred Leighton at the time, inspired the silhouette of the earrings.
+Indian Mughal jewellery, a specialty of Fred Leighton at the time, inspired the silhouette of the earrings.
 Diamond briolettes weighing a total of 31 carats, added texture and movement to the design.